ll-nick/rossrc/README.md

 ## 🚀 Usage

-Whenever you want to source the ROS environment, simply run the `rossrc` command.
+Run `rossrc` if you need ROS commands.
-If you are already in a workspace, it will source the workspace environment.
+If you are in a workspace, it will source that one too.
-If you sourced the cd hook, you actually don't need to do anything, simple `cd` into your workspace and the environment will be sourced automatically.

-To force re-sourcing of the workspace (e.g. after adding new packages), use the `-f` or `--force` option.
+To force re-sourcing of the workspace (e.g. after adding new packages), use the `-f` or `--force` flag.
+That's it!*

+*Unless you installed the `cd` hook.
+In that case you don't really have to do anything.

 ## ⚡️ Assumptions